 Tax documents contain the most sensitive data your clients have.
 Collecting them through a secure client portal — rather than email — protects that information and keeps everything organized by client automatically.
 Look for a portal that lets clients upload from their phone in a couple of taps, because a meaningful share of clients will photograph documents rather than scan them.

-Firms that automate reminders consistently report getting documents back days or weeks earlier than when follow-up depended on someone remembering to send each email.
+Firms that stay on top of follow-up this way consistently report getting documents back days or weeks earlier than when it depended on someone remembering to check and send each email by hand.

-Step 5: Let Software Organize What Comes In
+Step 5: Let Software Help You Organize What Comes In

 Once documents arrive, someone has to identify and file each one.
-Modern tools can do this automatically — reading an uploaded file, recognizing it as a W-2 or 1099, extracting key figures like employer and income, and naming and filing it.
-That turns a pile of "scan_001.pdf" into an organized, labeled file the moment the client uploads, and it flags what's still missing against the checklist.
+Modern tools can speed this up on demand — reading an uploaded file, recognizing it as a W-2 or 1099, and extracting key figures like employer and income with one click, so you accept a clean name instead of typing one.
+That turns a pile of "scan_001.pdf" into an organized, labeled file in seconds instead of minutes, without you opening each one to read it first.

 Step 6: Set Expectations Early